What is Black Tar Heroin?

 How is Black Tar Heroin Produced?

 The initiation of black tar heroin production involves utilizing the opium poppy plant (Papaver somniferum).
-Following scoring or cutting its mature seed pod, an oozy sap solidifies into a resinous substance called opium gum.
+Following scoring or cutting its immature seed pods, a milky sap oozes out, which air dries into a gum-like substance.
 This raw gum contains alkaloids like morphine and codeine responsible for creating heroin.

 Next, the morphine needs to be extracted from the opium gum.
 This is typically achieved by boiling the opium gum in water, which dissolves the morphine.
 The mixture is then filtered, separating the morphine-rich liquid from the solid plant material and other impurities.

-To convert the liquid into heroin, it is mixed with chemicals like acetic anhydride or acetyl chloride.
+To convert the liquid into heroin, it is primarily mixed with acetic anhydride.
 The mixture is then heated, causing a chemical reaction that transforms the morphine molecules into diacetylmorphine.
 This resulting substance is called the “heroin base,” which is still unsuitable for consumption.

-The heroin base is then purified with water and other chemicals like hydrochloric acid or sodium carbonate.
+The heroin base is often further processed with additional chemicals and techniques to increase purity and yield.
 After the mixture is heated and stirred, the impurities will separate from the combination and settle at the bottom.
 The purified heroin base is then extracted and heated to evaporate any remaining water, leaving a sticky, dark-colored substance – black tar heroin.

 How is Black Tar Heroin Consumed?